HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-5 Station ID.md

 As much as we all love our call signs (if you don't, you will!) there are times when it's not super convenient to keep track of them when working with a group.
 Imagine you're helping with a large event — perhaps a parade in a mid-sized city.
 You might need someone at each of these stations:

-* Parade headquarters — someone to coordinate with the officials in charge of the parade and relay information as needed
+* Parade headquarters — someone to coordinate with the officials in charge of the parade and relay information as needed.
-* 1st Street
+* 1st Street.
-* 2nd Street
+* 2nd Street.
 * ...
-* Staging — the beginning of the parade where floats prepare to start
+* Staging — the beginning of the parade where floats prepare to start.
-* Net Control — the person coordinating all the operators so they don't all talk over each other
+* Net Control — the person coordinating all the operators so they don't all talk over each other.

 Now, imagine that for some reason the parade is going to last for a long time and so you have people changing out in shifts; when you need to know what's going on at 3rd Street you don't really care who the operator there is, you just need to talk to someone at that location.